redstreet/fava_investor/fava_investor/modules/summarizer/README.md

       }]}"
   ```

-Other metadata (eg: transactions or postings) are not supported.
+Metadata on other types of directives (eg: transactions or postings) are not supported.

 ## Installation
 A Fava extension, a Beancount command line client, and a library are all included.